By Jibility Customer Success Director Jonathon Andrews

 The answer is, of course, yes.
-This scenario is what tools like Jibility were built for.
+This scenario is why roadmap tools like Jibility were built.

 Jibility is an ideal tool for facilitating workshops, especially in the context of getting everyone on the same page for how to best achieve the organization’s strategic objectives.
 This, of course, includes gaining stakeholder buy-in.

 Jibility’s six-step method exposes the traceability of each initiative back to the strategic objectives.
 In this way, pet projects that sound great but don’t truly align can be identified and discarded early.

 It’s a dynamic tool, whereby it’s easy to apply changes and see the impact on budget instantly — either within the initial workshop, or when a strategic pivot needs to happen out of the blue.